WanwanGe/BaMM_webserver-1/docs/source/workflows.rst

   :width: 100px
   :align: center

-Our motif databases consists of over 1000 4th-order BaMM, trained on ChIP-seq peaks collected by the `GTRD project <http://gtrd.biouml.org/>`_ :cite:`yevshin2016gtrd`.
+Our motif databases consists of over a thousand 4th-order BaMM, trained on ChIP-seq peaks collected by the `GTRD project <http://gtrd.biouml.org/>`_ :cite:`yevshin2016gtrd`.

 The BaMMs fall into following sub-collections: